Magic-wei/make_work_easier/README.md

 | rosbag      | [Python](code_snippets/data_import_and_export/rosbag/rosbag_python.md) (coming soon) |
 | xlsx        | [Python](code_snippets/data_import_and_export/xlsx/xlsx_python.md) (coming soon) |

+## Figure Plotting

+Generally, visualization includes figure plotting, whereas visualization in this repository refers to real-time visualization which collects data from running nodes and help us understand the situation, and figure plotting refers to draw beautiful figures using existed data from files.

+- [easy_plot](https://github.com/Magic-wei/easy_plot): This repository gives examples of common plotting configurations in Matlab and Python.
+- [ColorBrewer2](https://colorbrewer2.org/): This is a great tool for choosing color scheme we use in figures, which makes your plots more beautiful.
+For an intuitive feeling, see this [comparison](https://github.com/Magic-wei/easy_plot#how-to-choose-color) between figure using built-in color and one using color chosen from ColorBrewer2.

+## Visualization

+Generally, visualization includes figure plotting, whereas visualization in this repository refers to real-time visualization which collects data from running nodes and help us understand the situation, and figure plotting refers to draw beautiful figures using existed data from files.
+We focus on ROS-related tools since ROS is a popular option for robotics research.

+- [ros_viz_tools](https://github.com/Magic-wei/ros_viz_tools): This is a visualization tool that I developed for easier [Rviz Marker](http://wiki.ros.org/rviz/DisplayTypes/Marker) plotting, which provides several predefined functions to clean up our codes when using Rviz Marker.
+See examples in README for a quick start.

 ## Screenshot & Video Recording

 ### Video Recording